karan/joe/README.rst

 .. code:: bash

-    $ joe java > .gitignore    # saves a new .gitignore file for java
+    $ joe java --save        # saves a new .gitignore file for java
+    $ joe java > .gitignore  # does the same thing

 Append to existing ``.gitignore`` file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code:: bash

-    $ joe java >> .gitignore    # appends to an existing .gitignore file
+    $ joe java --append    # appends to an existing .gitignore file
+    $ joe java >> .gitignore  # does the same thing

 Multiple languages
 ~~~~~~~~~~~~~~~~~~

 .. code:: bash

-    $ joe java node osx > .gitignore    # saves a new .gitignore file for multiple languages
+    $ joe java node osx --save        # saves a new .gitignore file for multiple languages
+    $ joe java node osx > .gitignore  # does the same thing

 Create and append to a global .gitignore file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~